A woman sitting on the couch talking to someone.

 “Don’t doubt the process.
 I have over one million LinkedIn followers who agree with me.”

 “[Opinion redacted due to a court order.]”
-You cannot learn about litigious Lisa due to ironclad nondisclosure agreements.
+You can’t find out much about Litigious Lisa because she makes everyone sign strict nondisclosure agreements.

 In the next and final section, I will share my thoughts about bad coaches.